hm0416/CSE-3341/Project1/README.txt

 Stmt.py
 StmtSeq.py
 Term.py
-Program.py
+Program.py - the root/starting terminal

-Id.py - The professors class that he made, but i added a new method called setValOfID and an execute method globals.py - a bunch of global variables that are used throughout my code to easily change variable values.
+Id.py - The professors class that he made, but I added a new method called setValOfID and an execute method globals.py - a bunch of global variables that are used throughout my code to easily change variable values.
 Each variable has a comment next to it in the globals.py file.
 More details in that file.